 Unit tests are code written to test small pieces of functionality of big programs.
 Performing unit tests is always designed to be simple, A “UNIT” in this sense is the smallest component of the large code part that makes sense to test, mainly a method out of many methods of some class.

 Unit tests take milliseconds, can be run at the press of a button, and don’t necessarily require any knowledge of the system at large.
 And when writing unit tests, you need to focus on the UNIT at hand and not consider other dependencies like services or variables.
 To accomplish that we need to use mocking.
-There are many Mocking frameworks out there, but today we will check NSubstitue.
+There are many Mocking frameworks out there, but today we will check NSubstitute.

 To get started, first you need to add the NSubstitute package to your existing project, run the following